CSA Scholars’ Roundtable Honor

 The Scholars’ Roundtable was formed in 1997 to enhance costume scholarship, taking it in innovative and interdisciplinary directions through a program at the CSA National Symposium.
 Presented in various formats throughout the years, under the current format a complex or potentially contentious topic relating to the field of costume studies is chosen for discussion each year.
 Three to four scholars, selected for their varied insights, experiences, and viewpoints regarding that topic, each briefly explore aspects of the subject and then encourage attendees to join the discussion.

-This year’s Symposium’s theme “Looking Forward, Reflecting Back” forms the basis for the Scholars Roundtable.
-The roundtable will focus on the past, present, and future of Dress Studies and highlight the multidisciplinary contributions represented in the field of dress and fashion studies.
-The goal is to emphasize the progression of the field and spark ideas for CSA’s role in supporting the future of dress studies, while also opening the floor to new and innovative voices.
+This year’s Symposium’s theme, “Innovation: The Art, Craft, History, Technology, and Diaspora of Dress,” forms the basis for the Scholars Roundtable.
+The roundtable will focus on the impact of technology and innovation on dress and fashion studies.
+For the purposes of this Scholars Roundtable, technology is defined as any modern or historical innovation, digital or analog, that has impacted the craft and art of dress.
+The goal is to examine the progression of the field and spark ideas for CSA’s role in advancing the future of dress studies while also opening the floor to new and innovative voices.

-We invite educators, costume designers, curators, historic interpreters, fashion historians, entrepreneurs, emerging scholars, students, and CSA enthusiasts to apply to participate in this roundtable discussion.
-Applicants and nominees will discuss how their work interacts with questions such as:
+We invite educators, costume designers, pattern drafters, 3D artists, re-enactors, curators, historic interpreters, fashion historians, entrepreneurs, emerging scholars, students, and CSA enthusiasts to apply to participate in this roundtable discussion.
+Applicants and nominees will address how technological advances interact with their work in a discussion guided by questions such as:

 • Eligibility